Indians go to the polls in test for Modi’s cash ban

-NEW DELHI, Feb 4 — Millions of Indians will begin voting today in regional elections seen as the first major test of Prime Minister Narendra Modi’s party after his controversial move to ban all high-value notes last year.
+NEW DELHI, Feb 4 — Millions of Indians began voting today in regional elections seen as the first major test of Prime Minister Narendra Modi’s party after his controversial move to ban all high-value notes last year.

-Five Indian states will elect new governments over the next five weeks, with voting kicking off today in northern Punjab and Goa in the west.
+Five Indian states will elect new governments over the next five weeks in a multi-phased election, with voting kicking off in northern Punjab and coastal Goa in the west.

-The biggest test for Modi will be in India’s most populous state Uttar Pradesh (UP), where the ruling Bharatiya Janata Party (BJP) won big in the 2014 general election.

-The state is important because it sends the highest number of MPs to the upper house of parliament, where the BJP currently lacks a majority.

 His personal popularity has remained high well into his first term, but the elections are being seen as a test of its endurance.

+Residents were seen queueing outside polling booths across both states, where more than 40 million voters are eligible to cast their ballots to elect a total of 157 legislators.

+Massive security arrangements were in place to ensure violence-free voting, with hundreds of thousands of security forces personnel on guard outside pollings stations.

-His party is likely to lose out in Punjab, which offers the best chance of a turnaround for the centre-left opposition Congress Party.
+Modi’s party is likely to lose out in Punjab, where it has been in power alongside its regional alliance partner since 2007, but also where a turnaround for the centre-left opposition Congress Party is possible.

 Rahul Gandhi, the 44-year-old Nehru-Gandhi family scion who is seen as the party’s next head, has pulled out all the stops to revive its fortunes, facing criticism after a series of state election defeats.